A Real-Time Balancing Market Optimization with Personalized Prices: From Bilevel to Convex

-{In what follows, we elaborate on a convex reformulation of the the problem \eqref{prob0}.
+{In this section, we elaborate on a convex equivalent of the the problem \eqref{prob0}.
 It should be emphasized that we are not seeking for an algorithm to solve the problem \eqref{prob0}.
 The contribution here is to introduce a convex reformulation for the bilevel problem \eqref{prob0}.
-Having a convex reformulation enables us to solve the problem using any algorithm available in the commercial software packages and find the global optimal solution.
+Having a convex equivalent enables us to solve the problem using any algorithm available in the commercial software packages and find the global optimal solution.
 In what follows, we first show that the bilevel optimization problem \eqref{prob0} is equivalent to a single level optimization problem.
 Then, we prove that under sufficient conditions only one of the \ac{ads} devices of each prosumer becomes active in the \ac{rtbm}.
 Consequently,we consider the problem of one device per prosumer and show that the solution of the new problem can be found using a convex equivalent problem.